Portland, Oregon: Ethnicity

 With about 12,000 Vietnamese residing in the city proper, Portland has one of the largest Vietnamese populations in America per capita.
 According to statistics, there are over 4,500 Pacific Islanders in Portland, making up 0.7% of the city's population.
 There is a Tongan community in Portland, who arrived in the area in the 1970s, and Tongans and Pacific Islanders as a whole are one of the fastest-growing ethnic groups in the Portland area.

 Portland's population has been and remains predominantly White.
 In 1940, Whites were over 98% of the city's population.
 In 2009, Portland had the fifth-highest percentage of White residents among the 40 largest U.S. metropolitan areas.
 A 2007 survey of the 40 largest cities in the U.S. concluded Portland's urban core has the highest percentage of White residents.
 Some scholars have noted the Pacific Northwest as a whole is "one of the last Caucasian bastions of the United States".
 While Portland's diversity was historically comparable to metro Seattle and Salt Lake City, those areas grew more diverse in the late 1990s and 2000s.
 Portland not only remains White, but migration to Portland is disproportionately White.

 The Oregon Territory banned African American settlement in 1849.
 In the 19th century, certain laws allowed the immigration of Chinese laborers but prohibited them from owning property or bringing their families.
 The early 1920s saw the rapid growth of the Ku Klux Klan, which became very influential in Oregon politics, culminating in the election of Walter M. Pierce as governor.

 The largest influxes of minority populations occurred during World War II, as the African American population grew by a factor of 10 for wartime work.
 After World War II, the Vanport flood in 1948 displaced many African Americans.
 As they resettled, redlining directed the displaced workers from the wartime settlement to neighboring Albina.
 There and elsewhere in Portland, they experienced police hostility, lack of employment, and mortgage discrimination, leading to half the black population leaving after the war.

 In the 1980s and 1990s, radical skinhead groups flourished in Portland.
 In 1988, Mulugeta Seraw, an Ethiopian immigrant, was killed by three skinheads.
 The response to his murder involved a community-driven series of rallies, campaigns, nonprofits and events designed to address Portland's racial history, leading to a city considered significantly more tolerant than in 1988 at Seraw's death.

 Portland has a substantial Roma population.

 76% of Latinos in Portland are of Mexican heritage.

+Italians and Russian Jews had a very visible presence in Portland.